Gold crystallizes in a face-centered cubic arrangement with an ed... | Channels for Pearson+

 13. Liquids, Solids & Intermolecular Forces Face Centered Cubic Unit Cell

-Gold crystallizes in a face-centered cubic arrangement with an edge length of 4.07 Å. Calculate the number of gold atoms on the surface of a 5.0 nm gold sphere.
-Use surface area of a sphere of 4πr2 and the diameter of a gold atom of 2.92 Å.
+Gold crystallizes in a face-centered cubic arrangement with an edge length of 4.07 Å. Calculate the percentage of Au atoms that are on the surface of a 5.0 nm gold sphere.
+Use the surface area of a sphere of 4πr2, the volume of a sphere of 4/3πr3, and the diameter of a gold atom of 2.92 Å.

-Gold crystallizes in a face-centered cubic arrangement with an edge length of 4.07 Å. Calculate the number of gold atoms on the surface of a 5.0 nm gold sphere.
-Use surface area of a sphere of 4πr2 and the diameter of a gold atom of 2.92 Å.
+Gold crystallizes in a face-centered cubic arrangement with an edge length of 4.07 Å. Calculate the percentage of Au atoms that are on the surface of a 5.0 nm gold sphere.
+Use the surface area of a sphere of 4πr2, the volume of a sphere of 4/3πr3, and the diameter of a gold atom of 2.92 Å.

 ANSWERS OPTIONS